pouryafard75/BigDataProject-Winter2022/README.md

 ### Dataset description:
-The dataset contains over 230 million reviews across all item categories It consists of two subsets for each product category:
+The dataset contains over 230 million reviews across all item categories It consists of two subsets for each product category: <br>

-(1) Product reviews - includes ratings, text and helpfulness votes reviewerID - ID of the reviewer, e.g. A2SUAM1J3GNN3B asin - ID of the product, e.g. 0000013714
+(1) Product reviews(includes ratings, text and helpfulness votes) <br>
+reviewerID - ID of the reviewer, e.g. A2SUAM1J3GNN3B <br>
+asin - ID of the product, e.g. 0000013714 <br>
-reviewerName - name of the reviewer vote - helpful votes of the review (1 to 5) style - a dictionary of the product metadata, e.g., "Format" is "Hardcover" reviewText - text of the review overall - rating of the product unixReviewTime - time of the review (unix time) reviewTime - time of the review (raw)
+reviewerName - name of the reviewer <br>
+vote - helpful votes of the review (1 to 5) <br>
+style - a dictionary of the product metadata, e.g., "Format" is "Hardcover" <br>
+reviewText - text of the review <br> overall - rating of the product <br>
+unixReviewTime - time of the review (unix time) <br>
+reviewTime - time of the review (raw) <br>

 (2) Product metadata - includes ASIN, descriptions, category information, price,					 brand, and image features